John Blanke, an Afro-European

 John Blanke did however make his mark and survived the constraints of time long enough tell about his presence through records.
 It is now our role as entrepreneurs of memory to continue to recall his story and celebrate his presence even five centuries after his death.

-Dr. Olivette Otele
+Prof. Olivette Otele